silverstripeltd/user-configurable-smime-forms/README.md

 # SilverStripe SMIME Forms

-This module adds the ability to encrypt user form submissions prior to emailing to recipients.
+This module provides an extension to [Silverstripe Elemental User Forms](https://github.com/dnadesign/silverstripe-elemental-userforms) that allows you to choose whether or not the emails for form submissions should be encrypted for added security.

+It uses S/MIME encryption.

 ## Requirements